Geography: Remote sensing

 Remote sensing is the art, science, and technology of obtaining information about Earth's features from measurements made at a distance.
-Remotely sensed data comes in many forms, such as satellite imagery, aerial photography, and data obtained from hand-held sensors.
+Remotely sensed data can be either passive, such as traditional photography, or active, such as LiDAR.
+A variety of platforms can be used for remote sensing, including satellite imagery, aerial photography (including consumer drones), and data obtained from hand-held sensors.
+Products from remote sensing include Digital elevation model and cartographic base maps.
 Geographers increasingly use remotely sensed data to obtain information about the Earth's land surface, ocean, and atmosphere, because it: (a) supplies objective information at a variety of spatial scales (local to global), (b) provides a synoptic view of the area of interest, (c) allows access to distant and inaccessible sites, (d) provides spectral information outside the visible portion of the electromagnetic spectrum, and (e) facilitates studies of how features/areas change over time.
 Remotely sensed data may be analyzed independently or in conjunction with other digital data layers (e.g., in a geographic information system).
 Remote sensing aids in land use, land cover (LULC) mapping, by helping to determine both what is naturally occurring on a piece of land and what human activities are taking place on it.